 I’m a pretty introspective person by nature, but THP takes all of that to another level.
 Rubin has an excellent voice and writing style–one that keeps readers engaged as she presents both her findings from happiness-related research and her own personal experience.
 I eat this stuff UP.
 Every topic she covers makes me want to spend a day examining that aspect of my own life, and ask myself how I can do better.
 How can I have more energy?
 How can I love Andrew better?
 How can I lighten up?
 (Goodness knows I need to!)

 Before I get too far in this post (and oh, there will be many posts on this book), I do want to address my personal thoughts on ‘happiness.’
 I do not believe we’re all supposed to go through life blissfully happy, and only concerned with increasing our own happiness.
-As a Christ-follower, my goal in life is to love God, love others and to find JOY in my circumstances, good or bad.
-Joy and happiness are not the same thing, and God doesn’t promise any of us happiness.
+As a Christ-follower, my purpose in life is to love God and love others.
+In doing that, I want to find JOY in my circumstances, good or bad.
+Joy and happiness are not the same thing, and God doesn’t promise any of us ‘happiness.’
 In fact, as believers, our lives are often ‘less happy’ because of our faith.
 (See Paul for ‘less happy’ circumstances.)
 My goal should not be happiness, but rather joy in my circumstances and to bring glory to God through my life and by others seeing Him in me.

 [Speaking of ‘challenge,’ Andrew and I had a very introspective discussion over one of our dinners in Idaho about who he thinks I’m NOT (and who he thinks I am), and he thinks I like a challenge.
 (And that I’m a risk-taker!
 Who knew?)
 The discussion was insightful, somewhat disheartening yet inspiring, and will be the fodder for a future post soon.
 THP has brought up a lot of feelings/thoughts/emotions, and it was good (I think?) to get his take on it all.]